 The DFS Consumer Competency Framework also identifies the skills for vulnerable groups (ie women and people with disabilities) to be able to use DFS securely and safely.

 These competences are indeed aspirational, but ultimately necessary for all DFS consumers, including the most vulnerable to use DFS with confidence, the appropriate skill set and to be well protected and ultimately financially included.
-The DFS Consumer Competency Framework will provide a guidance to policymakers, national regulators and DFS providers when developing consumer awareness and literacy programmes as part of the DFS /Financial Inclusion Strategy.
-Regulators and DFS providers can pick and choose the skills that are critical and which should be included in their consumer awareness and literacy programmes.
+Moreover, while users need to be competent, this should not absolve DFS providers of the responsibility of providing suitable financial products on fair terms and conditions.
+Similarly, the financial consumer protection legal and regulatory framework must be strong and enforced.

 The DFS Consumer Competency Framework is meant to be a living document and should be regularly updated as the services and technology evolve over time.